 All in all, the South Walton beaches consist of numerous posh beach towns between Destin and Panama City Beach.
 They include (from east to west) Inlet Beach, Rosemary Beach, Alys Beach, Seacrest, Water Sound Beach, Seagrove Beach, Seaside, Water Color, Grayton Beach, Blue Mountain Beach, Santa Rosa Beach, Dune Allen, Sandestin, Miramar Beach, and Seascape.
 The name comes from the name of the county, South Walton.

-6. There Are Championship Golf Courses In Close Proximity
+6. Championship Golf Courses Nearby

 With warm weather all year long, Florida is the perfect backdrop for a vacation with a golf element.
 My husband and his cousins loved driving an hour or less to try out different courses during our week in Rosemary Beach.
 Both public and private course options abound, so any level of golfer from beginner to pro can find a course that fits.
 My hubby liked both the Signal Hill Golf Course in Panama City Beach as well as the Emerald Bay Golf Club in Destin.

-7. It’s Right On 30A
+7. Located On 30A

 Until my trip, I hadn’t heard of the famous coastal highway 30A.
-Known as Scenic Highway 30A, this two-lane road hugs Florida’s Gulf Coast and is widely considered one of the prettiest drives in the U.S. Coincidentally, 30A is also a lifestyle brand that embraces this happy beachy approach and was inspired by the highway’s beachside communities.
-Travelers who want to pick up some of the cute clothing and other wares from the 30A brand can get them all around the area.
+Known as Scenic Highway 30A, this two-lane road hugs Florida’s Gulf Coast and is widely considered one of the prettiest drives in the U.S. Coincidentally, 30A is also a lifestyle brand that embraces this happy, beachy approach and was inspired by the highway’s beachside communities.
+Travelers who want to pick up some of the cute clothes and other wares from the 30A brand can get them all around the area.

 It’s easy to see that there’s something special about this stretch of Florida’s Gulf Coast.
 The South Walton beaches between Destin and Panama City are the perfect spot for a family getaway, foodie adventure, and relaxing beach vacation all rolled into one.
 Add Rosemary Beach, Florida, to your list for getaways ASAP.
 You won’t regret it.
 And do it soon, because for now, Rosemary Beach is popular but not oversaturated and still has a bit of an undiscovered vibe.

-9. There’s An Excellent Culinary Scene
+9. Excellent Culinary Scene

 Coffee connoisseurs will appreciate the local artisan Amavida Coffee and Tea; be sure to get their unreal fancy chocolate with Hawaiian sea salt.
-You can feel extra good about it too, since Amavida is a certified B Corp that balances purpose and profit.
+You can feel extra good about it, too, since Amavida is a certified B Corp that balances purpose and profit.

 Another great, slightly upscale spot we tried was George’s at Alys Beach.
 If you can, sit outside on the perfectly breezy patio to enjoy the coastal cuisine with Southern flair.
 Menu favorites were the crab etouffee arancini, ABC salad (avocado, beet, citrus), and the spicy salt and pepper shrimp.

 If you’re ready to book your Rosemary Beach getaway, here are some vacation rentals: